WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/05-slurm.md

 - The scheduler handles how compute resources are shared between users.
 - A job is just a shell script.
 - Request _slightly_ more resources than you will need.
-- Backfilling improves system utilisation and maximises job throughput
+- Backfilling improves system utilisation and maximises job throughput.
+You can take advantage of backfilling by requesting only what you need.
-- Milton SLURM has multiple partitions with different specification that fit the different types of jobs.
+- Milton Slurm has multiple partitions with different specification that fit the different types of jobs.

 ::::::::::::::::::::::::::::::::::::::::::::::::